ionutboangiu/docs/docs/installation.rst

 Package Installation
 --------------------

-The installation method varies based on the distribution package:
+Package installation method varies according to the Linux distribution:

 Debian or Debian-based Distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^